nlipsyc/anaconda-eats/prompts/prompt_frontend.md

 ## Tips & Tricks
 - Explain the approach you are intending to take and be sure to document any assumptions you made.
 - Be sure to tell us what your priorities are when it comes to application so we know what you focused on and where you'd improve given more time.
+- If you would like to test things on an example backend, an API with Swagger docs is available [here](http://anacondaeats.pythonanywhere.com/)

 ## Requirements
 Please add a README that explains how to get your application up and running